Aliases for PRAME Gene

 PRAME (Preferentially Expressed Antigen In Melanoma) is a Protein Coding gene.
-Diseases associated with PRAME include soft tissue sarcoma and acute leukemia.
-GO annotations related to this gene include retinoic acid receptor binding.
-An important paralog of this gene is PRAMEF20.
+Diseases associated with PRAME include Melanoma and Leukemia, Chronic Myeloid.
+Among its related pathways are NF-kappaB Signaling.
+Gene Ontology (GO) annotations related to this gene include retinoic acid receptor binding.
+An important paralog of this gene is PRAMEF12.

 UniProtKB/Swiss-Prot for PRAME Gene